Montana Hiking, Nature January 25, 2022

 2. Hidden Lake Overlook

 You have until October to hike the Hidden Lake Overlook trail, which is popular because of its boardwalk which was built to preserve the fragile alpine ecosystem.
 The hike starts on the west side of the Logan Pass Visitors Center, and you’ll have a very good chance of seeing mountain goats or bighorn sheep.
 This trail was closed for a while in July due to frequent bear activity, so be on the lookout for grizzlies if you go.
+Read more about this incredibly scenic hike on

 3. Grinnell Lake Trail